-- PE for Polaris is on Monday and PE for Rigel is on Wednesday.
-Please ensure that your children are wearing their PE kit to school and have the appropriate PE kit on this day.
+- PE for both classes is on Tuesday.
+Please ensure that your children are wearing their PE kit to school.

-- Children will have swimming sessions every Friday outside the school.
+- Children will have swimming sessions every Wednesday at swim! in Batley.
 Children must bring a swimming costume or trunks (no shorts), a towel and a swimming cap.
 For safety reasons, no jewellery, including earrings, is allowed during swimming lessons.
 Please note that swimming is a part of the National Curriculum and schools are required by law to ensure that it is taught.
 Although many children are nervous to begin with, swimming lessons help encourage self-confidence.

-- Spellings are handed out periodically, usually at the start of a half-term.
-The lists are broken down into week by week targets and form an essential part of your child’s homework.
-Please help your child to learn their spellings each week –they’ll be tested every week and will need to know the National Curriculum spellings up to Year 4.
+- Spellings are handed out periodically, at the start of each half-term.
+The half-term's spellings are broken down into weekly lists and form an essential part of your child’s homework.
+Please help your child to learn their spellings each week –they’ll be tested every week on Tuesdays and will need to know the National Curriculum spellings up to Year 4.

 - At the end of the school year, Year 4 children will have to complete a statutory test in their times tables.
 More details of this will follow.
 In the meantime, it is vital that your children learn their tables up to 12x12, with a high degree of fluency.
 This, like spellings, is an ongoing part of your child’s homework and will be tested each week.